 Yes I am the one affected by Edwards syndrome, and now I am the 1 with a baby who died.

-We throw around these statistics to pregnant women and in conversation in medical settings like it means nothing or that is something so rare.
-Perhaps its even down played that they have nothing too much to worry about or heaven forbid it was me.
-But it is me, and to me (the 1) it means everything.
-To us with the short straw it is our world and lives changing from what we once knew.
-It is a dream of a precious new baby, turning into an awful nightmare, and life with a broken heart.
+We throw around these statistics to pregnant women, and in conversation in medical settings, like it means nothing or that is something so rare.
+Perhaps its even down played that they have nothing too much to worry about (or heaven forbid it would be me).
+But when it comes to one of the babies with an extra 18th chromosome… it is me, and to me (the 1) it means everything.
+To us with the short straw it is our world and lives shifting from what we once knew and hoped for.
+It is a dream of a precious new baby, another sibling, and a lifetime together, turning into an awful nightmare, and a life with a broken heart.

 Stats mean nothing when suddenly you become the stat!

-March is Trisomy 18 awareness month (though as yet I’ve barely seen anything about it anywhere), and I want to share with you not just awareness of the syndrome and how it affects families, but I want you to become aware of how little is done to help babies with it.
-And when I say little its usually a big fat Zero!
+March is Trisomy 18 awareness month (though as yet I’ve barely seen anything about it anywhere), and I want to share with you not just awareness of the syndrome and how it affects families, but I want you to become aware of how little is done to help the babies who are diagnosed with it.
+(And when I say little, it’s usually a big fat Zero!).

-But what I also didn’t know 3 years ago is that medically, babies diagnosed with Trisomy 18 are labelled as “not compatible with life ” and all care withdrawn.
-Another thing they would never tell you when they offer screening in early pregnancy!
+But what I also didn’t know 3 years ago is that medically, babies diagnosed with Trisomy 18 are labelled as “not compatible with life ” and subsequently all care withdrawn – Another thing they would NEVER tell you when they offer screening in early pregnancy!

-And its not just care but I’m talking food too.
-At least that was my experience here in Yorkshire… And then they’ll really make you feel like it’s kind because anything else you’re just prolonging the inevitable…
+And its not just care that is withdrawn, I’m talking food too!
+At least that was my experience here in Yorkshire… And to make it worse, they really make you feel like it’s the kindest way, because anything else you would hope for, to give your unborn child a fighting chance, you’re just prolonging the inevitable…

 An Edwards Diagnosis